gaschgithub/primenumber-music-synthesis/README.md

 The system is currently in a **pre-publication stage**.
-A final peer-reviewed publication, together with an original musical composition applying the prime number synthesis and control methodology documented here, is scheduled for **March 2026**.
+A final peer-reviewed publication, together with an original musical composition applying the prime number synthesis and methodology documented here, is scheduled for **March 2026**.

 ---